vstark21/SDC_in_simulator/README.md

 ## Results

-For deep learning approach model is driving good but in some cases like sharp turns it is not driving smooth (but more data and a bigger network can deal with this problem).
+Using deep learning approach model is driving good but in some cases like sharp turning model is not driving smoothly (but more data and a bigger network can deal with this problem).
 You can see it here https://youtu.be/0cm4fpY_BcU.

 <div align="center"><a href="https://github.com/vstark21">&copy V I S H W A S</a></div>